4 Best Organic Tatami Mats (Traditional Japanese Style)

 • Putting your mats outside in the shade on a sunny day can help eliminate odors.
 Just be sure to keep them in the shade because direct sunlight can turn the natural green color yellow.

-Ensure you only buy genuine Japanese tatami mats if you want the best results.
+Ensure you only buy genuine sustainable tatami mats if you want the best results.

-By investing in authentic products, you’ll be supporting local communities and will be able to enjoy all the benefits of this traditional flooring for many years to come.
+Investing in authentic products supports local communities and lets you enjoy all the benefits of this traditional flooring for many years to come.

 Be careful to avoid greenwashing companies falsely making their mats sound more authentic and eco-friendly than they actually are.